kbaseapps/kb_MaSuRCA/README.md

     executable), data and assembly parameters.

-    Second, run the 'masurca' script which will generate from the configuration file a shell script 'assemble.sh'.
-This last script is the main driver of the assembly.
+    Second, run the 'masurca' script which will generate from the configuration file a shell script 'assemble.sh', which is the main driver of the assembly.

     Finally, run the script 'assemble.sh' to assemble the data.